You are here

 New Denver (and nearby, from Kaslo)

-- Retallack Lodge is located on the highway and they offer stay-and-ride mountain bike packages.
+- Retallack Lodge is located on the road and offers stay-and-ride mountain bike packages.
 At the Retallack turn off, park after the bridge and follow the beautiful trail alongside the creek.
 This trail is only a 20 min loop but takes you through an impressive old growth cedar forest.
 It is a nice stopover when driving the Slocan Valley loop.

 - Whitewater Canyon Trail.
 If you are in for a much longer more challenging hike, this 12km hike is just five minutes down the road.
 There is much alpine walking and boulder scrambling, with great valley views and distant peaks.
 At the top there is also a turquoise lake from glacier melt surrounded by interesting jade-looking rocks.